timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 17-NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION/SUBCHAPTER VI-SEXUAL HARASSMENT AND ASSAULT PREVENTION.md

     * (A) questions regarding sexual assault can be confidentially asked and confidentially answered; and

-    * (B) incidents of sexual assault can be confidentially reported.
+    * (B) incidents of sexual assault can be reported on a restricted or unrestricted basis.

   * (6) Protocols for the investigation of complaints by command and law enforcement personnel.